 Your St. Charles Residence Would Benefit from James Hardie Fiber Cement Siding

-Man-made from a composite of cellulose fibers, sand, and cement, fiber cement siding is constructed by molding those components together to form different styles of planks and shingles.
-The result is a strikingly durable siding material that outlasts most of the competition by decades.
+Man-made from a composite of cellulose fibers, sand, and cement, fiber cement siding is constructed by molding those components together to form various designs of planks and shingles.
+The result is a strikingly durable siding product that outlasts most of the competition by decades.

 It will remain beautiful for decades without a lot of maintenance required.
 You can choose from various colors and styles of siding to complementary trim.
 Your St. Charles home will greatly benefit by installing James Hardie fiber cement siding.

 James Hardie is the recognized leader in the fiber cement manufacturing industry.
 The company has invested over $100 million in research and development to produce this remarkable product.
 It is the most popular choice for home siding in America, and a brand that St. Charles homeowners would be proud to have on their home.

 How Fiber Cement Siding Compares to Other Siding Materials

 Choosing the right siding can make all the difference.
 The right siding can dramatically enhance the value and curb appeal of your St. Charles home.
 It will also last longer and require less maintenance than other types of siding.
 It does cost more than siding made from other materials, but the long-term benefits make it worthwhile.
 Maybe you’ve considered siding made from other materials, like vinyl, wood, or metal.
 Although these materials are widely used for siding homes, fiber cement comes up on top in comparison.

 Let’s look at some advantages of fiber cement over other types of siding for your St. Charles home